- Harvard Health Blog - http://www.health.harvard.edu/blog -

 Partly as a result of portion inflation, we’re eating more.
 Dietary surveys indicate that, on a per capita basis, Americans consumed 200 calories more per day in the 1990s than they did in the 1970s.
 That may not sound like a lot, but over time extra calories translate into extra pounds.
 Some experts calculate that people who add 150 calories a day to their diets, without increasing physical activity to burn those calories off, will gain as many as 15 pounds in a year.

-I was thinking about all this recently when I read through the new U.S. Dietary Guidelines (the topic of a recent blog post by my colleague Pat Skerrett).
+I was thinking about all this recently when I read through the new U.S. Dietary Guidelines.
 The new guidelines include a key message for the two-thirds of Americans who are overweight or obese: Consume fewer calories.
 Or, as The New York Times recently headlined its own article: “Government’s Dietary Advice: Eat less.”

 Easy to say, harder to do—as anyone who has ever tried to diet will attest.
 To me, the government’s advice to just “eat less” sounds a lot like the 1980s slogan, “Just Say No” to drug abuse.
 The implication is that people can overcome both excess weight and drug addiction through willpower alone.
 Yet appetite, like addiction, reflects a learning process that becomes ingrained over time and is associated in the brain with certain external cues.
 That’s why the sight of a full plate of food will prompt us to begin eating and the sight of a clean plate will help us know when to stop.
 The more we see, the more we eat.